12Mosch/Fiscus/docs/security-migration-guide.md

 2. All old hooks have legacy aliases for backward compatibility
 3. Direct database access can be temporarily re-enabled if needed

-**Note**: The rollback should only be used in emergency situations as it reintroduces the security vulnerability.
+**Note**: The rollback should only be used in emergencies as it reintroduces the security vulnerability.

 ## Next Steps